 Photo by @antonia_natascha

-The color of the stool is not always concerning and should be considered in conjunction with other symptoms and behaviors of the baby to make an accurate assessment.
+The color of the stool is not always a cause for concern but should be assessed in context with other symptoms and behaviors of the baby for an accurate evaluation.

 Is green stool in babies harmless?